kr-colab/disperseNN2/docs/source/vignette.rst

 ==========================

 This vignette shows a complete pipeline for a small application of ``disperseNN2``.
-For more details about individual command line flags, see :doc:`usage`.
+For details about individual command line flags, see :doc:`usage`.

+**Table of contents:**

 :ref:`vignette_simulation`